Manage OLE

 • An OLE object may appear as an icon.
 In this case, when you double-click the icon, the chart gets opened in its associated application (Excel), or you are asked to select an application for object opening or editing.

-• An OLE object may display actual contents—for example, the contents of a chart.
-In this case, the chart is activated in PowerPoint, the chart class loads, and you get to modify the chart’s data within the PowerPoint app.
+• An OLE object may display its actual contents, such as the contents of a chart.
+In this case, the chart is activated in PowerPoint, the chart interface loads, and you get to modify the chart’s data within the PowerPoint.

 Adding OLE Object Frames to Slides

-Assuming you already created a chart in Microsoft Excel and want to embed that chart in a slide as an OLE Object Frame using Aspose.Slides for Node.js via Java, you can do it this way:
+Assuming you have already created a chart in Microsoft Excel and want to embed it in a slide as an OLE object frame using Aspose.Slides for Node.js via Java, you can do it this way:

 1. Create an instance of the Presentation class.

-4. Add the OleObjectFrame to the slide containing the array of bytes and other information about the OLE object.
+4. Add the OleObjectFrame to the slide containing the byte array and other information about the OLE object.

 5. Write the modified presentation as a PPTX file.